Mindgreppers/lifemaker_web/content/_index.md

 ---

 ### Healthy, happy and wise human (family), with Earth
 **We can all agree that happiness is the ultimate desire behind all desires and actions.** We live lifetimes, doing things in order to be happy, hence feeling happiness in pieces and being in some kind of unease for rest of the time.
-Our lack of Understanding and Knowing existence and co-existence in a holistic and objective way, keeps us away from the Source of happiness and ease which is always present everywhere.
-We have the power and the choice to break from this repetitive patten. **Once Life is understood in an open frame, Wisdom will follow.
-One will naturally act in justful way, as a being of happiness.
-There will be shared happiness and mutual fulfillment in continuity.**
+Our lack of Understanding and Knowing existence and co-existence in a holistic and objective way, keeps us away from the Source of happiness and ease, which is always present everywhere.
+We have the power and the choice to break from this repetitive patten. **Once Life is understood in an open frame, Wisdom will follow.** One will naturally act in justful way, as a being of happiness.
+There will be shared happiness and mutual fulfillment in continuity.

 > Lifemaker is a collective way of life for Good; in co-existence.
 It is a holistic solution to all Life problems in a human centric approach.
 We are evolving a standard package which can be adopted by any human family, their neighborhood and all Humanity.